matteodem/canis/README.md

 # mastoviewr

-Mastodon web app that's built up with timeline views.
+Mastodon web app that puts focus on timeline views.
 Work in progress.